Travelling central Italy to the regions of Umbria and Tuscany is a trip of nature, fantastic food, great wine, art and love.

 IN TUSCANY WE SOJOURNED IN CHIANTI

-Chianti is famous all around the world for the excellent red wine.
+Chianti is famous all around the world for excellent red wine.

 Chianti is a postcard-perfect part of Tuscany.

-Enjoy the sunset in Tuscany with a local red wine is the real pleasure.
+Enjoy the sunset in Tuscany with local red wine is a real pleasure.

 In Chianti, you’ll find historic olive groves, honey-coloured stone farmhouses, dense forests, Renaissance villas and impressive stone castles built in the Middle Ages.